About Learning Environments Australasia

 At a local level, our members are actively involved in planning, designing, building, equipping and maintaining learning environments that centre a community and enhance student achievement.

-We have eight Chapters across the Australasia Region: NSW, VIC, QLD, SA, WA, ACT, New Zealand and Singapore, plus affiliate groups in Tasmania and the Northern Territory.
+We have seven Chapters across the Australasia Region: NSW, VIC, QLD, SA, WA, ACT and New Zealand, plus affiliate groups in Tasmania and the Northern Territory.

 Why be involved?